swiss-artg/homepage/README.md

   See its [documentation](https://ddev.com/get-started/) on how to get started on your platform.
 * A git client.
   Checkout the [git download page](https://git-scm.com/downloads) on how to get it for your platform.
-* Read only access to the database on the hosting.
+* Read-only access to the database on the hosting.
 * FTP access to the hosting.

 ### Procedure